ryancorp/EMG-Classification-pyTorch/README.md

 **Raw signal result:** 80.6% test accuracy with flattened 3200-feature representation.
 Counterintuitively worse than handcrafted features despite containing more information, likely that the Random Forest had insufficient training samples.

 **Issues:** Remaining confusion concentrated in gesture pairs (3 vs. 6 and 4 vs. 5).

+---

+## Sklearn Linear Discriminant Analysis

+**Approach:** Linear Discriminant Analysis.
+Two feature representations were evaluated: (1) flattened raw signal windows and (2) handcrafted time-domain features.

+**Best result:** 84.7% test accuracy with handcrafted features.
+Gestures 1, 4, and 5 reached 89–93% F1.
+Gestures 3 and 6 were the most challenging at 72–79% F1.

+**Raw signal result:** 29.2% test accuracy with flattened 3200-feature representation.
+This was likely caused by a rank-deficient, singular within-class scatter matrix S_W, which required sklearn's internal regularization to approximate invertibility.

+**Issues:** Remaining confusion concentrated in gesture pairs (3 vs. 6 and 4 vs. 5).

+**Note:** A separate unpublished Quadratic Discriminant Analysis (QDA) test achieved only 79.9%, with all six per-class scatter matrices flagged as rank-deficient.